• Skip to main content

 Angela Gheorghiu falls ill as the curse of La Scala strikes again…

 As already reported on this blog here, and here, the recital series at La Scala seems to have a generous share of bad luck when it comes to cancellations.
-There are only seven vocal recitals during … [Read more...] about Angela Gheorghiu falls ill as the curse of La Scala strikes again…
+There are only seven vocal recitals during a … [Read more...] about Angela Gheorghiu falls ill as the curse of La Scala strikes again…

 Leonard Slatkin explains the Conducting Business